Canon M50 vs Sony RX1R II

 |17.||Sony RX1||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M50 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the M50 and RX1R II can be found, respectively, in the Canon M50 Manual (free pdf) or the online Sony RX1R II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M50 or the Sony RX1R II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.